rc55/ukdemoscene/ukdemoscene.md

 Original Wikipedia Article: https://en.wikipedia.org/wiki/Demoscene#Parties

 ### What Demoparties take place in the UK?

 - **NOVA** (http://novaparty.org) is a demoparty based in Budleigh Salterton, near Exeter in the UK and continues the tradition of an annual UK Demoparty which has been a constant since 2005.
+The third NOVA takes place in on the 21st-23rd June 2019.

 - **Field-FX** is a self-styled _"demoparty in a tent"_ taking place as part of the larger Electromagnetic Fields festival (https://www.emfcamp.org/).
+Field-FX is tue to take place on August 31st - September 2nd 2018.

+### What Demoscene meet-ups take place in the UK?

+- The Demoscene in London Facebook Group often post about meet-ups that occur several times a year in central London: https://www.facebook.com/groups/134747933783233/

+- Occasionally ad-hoc meet-ups by demosceners take place in the South / South-West (Bristol Area) and in the North (Slipstream events).
+Slipstream plan to host a demoscene party in the future at some point.

 ### Who maintains this page?

-This page is maintained by Ruairi Fullam (rc55).
-Feel free to questions or suggest contributions in the #general channel on the UK Demoscene Slack.
+This page is maintained by Ruairi Fullam (rc55), and is available on GitHub here: https://github.com/rc55/ukdemoscene

+Contributions are always welcome.

 ---